ONSTEROIDS/Data-Analysis-using-SQL/README.md

 - Usage of aggregate functions: `SUM()`, `AVG()`, `COUNT()`
 - Created SQL views for recurring analyses
 - Indexed columns to optimize query performance
-- Query examples for business metrics like average revenue per user (ARPU), total sales, user segmentation, etc.

-## 📚 Sample Interview Questions Answered
-- Difference between `WHERE` and `HAVING`
-- Types of SQL `JOIN`s
-- What are subqueries and how to use them
-- Optimizing SQL queries using `INDEX`, `EXPLAIN`, etc.
-- Use of `VIEW` in SQL for simplifying complex queries
-- Handling `NULL` values with `COALESCE()` and `IS NULL`

 ## 📸 Output
 Screenshots of SQL query outputs have been added in the `screenshots` folder.

-## 📌 How to Run
-1. Open the SQL file (`queries.sql`) in your preferred SQL IDE
-2. Connect to the provided ecommerce database
-3. Run the queries to explore and analyze the dataset

----

-Let me know if you want a version tailored for a specific SQL engine or dataset you used!